AlibabaCloudDocs/sls/intl.en-US/Pricing/Billable items and billing method.md

 For example, 1 GB of raw time series data is written to Log Service.
 In this case, the index traffic is 1 GB.

 |Fee of the index traffic of time series data = Index traffic per day × Price per GB of index traffic|
-|Read traffic over the Internet|-   If the data collected by Log Service is read and consumed by applications outside the Alibaba Cloud internal network, you are charged for the generated data traffic.
+|Read traffic over the Internet|-   If the data collected by Log Service is read and consumed by third-party applications, you are charged for the generated data traffic.
 This traffic is calculated based on the compressed data.
 -   If data is transformed across regions, you are charged for the generated data traffic.
 This traffic is calculated based on the transformed data that is compressed.

 |Fee of the read traffic over the Internet = Read traffic over the Internet per day × Price per GB of read traffic over the Internet|
-|Data transformation|You are charged for the transformed data that is not compressed.
+|Data transformation|You are charged for the transformed raw data.
 The **data transformation** billable item incurs fees based on the transformed data.
 When you use the data transformation feature, you are also charged for the following resources:

 -   When you transform data, network resources are consumed and the API operation is called to read data.
 In this case, you are charged based on the generated read traffic and the number of read and write operations.
 -   If data is transmitted across regions for data transformation, read traffic over the Internet is generated.

 |Data transformation fee = Transformed data per day × Price per GB of transformed data|
-|Data shipping|You are charged for the shipped data that is not compressed.
-You can ship data to Object Storage Service \(OSS\), AnalyticDB, and TSDB. **Note:** When you ship data to AnalyticDB or TSDB, network resources are consumed and the API operation is called to read data.
+|Data shipping|You are charged for the shipped raw data.
+You can ship data to Object Storage Service \(OSS\), AnalyticDB for MySQL, and TSDB. **Note:** When you ship data to AnalyticDB for MySQL or TSDB, network resources are consumed and the API operation is called to read data.
 In this case, you are charged based on the generated read traffic and the number of read and write operations.

 |Data shipping fee = Shipped data per day × Price per GB of shipped data|
 |Read and write operations|-   When you upload data to Log Service, you are charged based on the number of write operations.
 The number of write operations depends on the speed at which the data is generated.
 Log Service automatically minimizes the number of write operations.
--   When data is transformed, shipped to AnalyticDB or TSDB, or consumed, Log Service reads the data in batches.
+-   When data is transformed, shipped to AnalyticDB for MySQL or TSDB, or consumed, Log Service reads the data in batches.
 You are charged based on the number of read operations.

 **Note:** The number of read and write operations is calculated regardless of whether these operations succeed.